-We hope that these Q and A’s will answer questions you have had too.
-Contact Dawn at email@example.com if you have a question that isn’t answered here.
+We hope that these Q and A’s will be helpful.
+Feel free to contact Dawn at firstname.lastname@example.org if you have a question that isn’t answered here.

 - Do I need to bring my own Ukulele/Yoga Mat?